 Free! – Iwatobi Swim Club is an anime about a group of four boys who swam competitively when they were younger, but one of the friends went to Australia to go to school to become an Olympic swimmer.
 Now in high school, three of the boys are trying to start a swim club at their school, and the fourth boy has returned from Australia but goes to a different school.

-The major focus of episode three is for Nagisa, Makoto, and Haruka to find a fourth member for their swim club.
+The major focus of Episode Three is on Nagisa, Makoto, and Haruka trying to find a fourth member for their swim club.
 Not only do they need four people in order to compete in relays, but they learn that they will need four people in order to compete in summer tournaments in order to build accomplishments for the club and potentially receive more funding from the school.
-During the episode, Gou also makes arrangements for the swim club to have joint practices with the swim team at Rin’s school; unfortunately, they need four members in order to do the joint practices.
+During the episode, Gou also makes arrangements for the swim club to have joint practices with the swim team at Rin’s school.
+Unfortunately, they also need four members in order to do the joint practices.

 Nagisa spends a bit of the episode pestering his classmate, Rei Ryugazaki, to join the swim club.
 Unfortunately, this smart bookworm is already participating in the track club, and he isn’t the least bit interested in joining the swim club.
-Ryugazaki is only interested in sports that, in his mind, make people look beautiful; track fits this definition for him, but swimming does not.
+Rei is only interested in sports that, in his mind, make people look beautiful.
+Track fits this definition for him, but swimming does not.

-As part of the track club, Ryugazaki does the pole vault; he focuses on the calculations before making his jump more than anything else.
+As part of the track club, Rei does the pole vault, and he focuses on the calculations before making his jump more than anything else.
 During one practice, he makes a miscalculation and knocks down the bar.
-The track coach tells Ryugazaki that while he understands the calculations are part of Ryugazaki’s style, Ryugazaki won’t be able to get better if that’s all he’ll do.
+The track coach tells Rei that while he understands the calculations are part of his style, Rei won’t be able to get better if that’s all he’ll do.

-This episode is a very logical progression from where episode two ended.
-It made sense to focus on the idea of the club needing to get a fourth member, and this episode really helped to provide character development for Ryugazaki.
+This episode is a very logical progression from where Episode Two ended.
+It made sense to focus on the idea of the club needing to get a fourth member, and this episode really helped to provide character development for Rei.

 Admittedly, Rin doesn’t appear very much in this particular episode, but for the most part, he really wasn’t a terribly important character for the story that was being told here.
 Considering that he’s a major character of the series, I’m sure we’ll see more of him in future episodes.